-This is a 45-week practice module that sits alongside Understanding nursing knowledge and theory (KYN210) to focus on the theoretical concepts that inform nursing practice as part of the BSc (Hons) Nursing degree.
+This is a 45-week practice module that sits alongside Understanding nursing knowledge and theory (K210/KYN210) to focus on the theoretical concepts that inform nursing practice as part of the BSc (Honours) Nursing.

-You will study this module regardless of your chosen field of practice: Adult, Children and Young People, Learning Disabilities, or Mental Health.
-This module builds from Stage 1 which introduces you to the broad principles underpinning nursing practice in accordance with Future Nurse: standards of proficiency for registered nurses (NMC 2018) or the Standards of proficiency for nursing associates (NMC 2018).
+This module builds up from Stage 1 modules which introduce you to the broad principles underpinning nursing practice in accordance with Future Nurse: standards of proficiency for registered nurses (NMC 2018) or the Standards of proficiency for nursing associates (NMC 2018).

 This module focuses on practice-based learning.
 You will be supernumerary in practice and work under direct or indirect supervision of a registered nurse or other health care professionals (a Practice Supervisor).
 Your practice learning will take place within the NHS or other health and social care settings.
 You will be supported by module tutors in online facilitated groups of 20 students with the aim of creating a sense of togetherness to discuss and reflect on concepts informing practice.
 Learning in practice will be with the support of OU practice tutors/academic assessors, practice supervisors and practice assessors.